 A product changelog portal is your way to show your leads, customers, investors, and other stakeholders about the progress you are making with your product.
 Changelog is a way to showcase your product momentum.

-We have been writing product changelog ever since we started featureOS , and we have been fortunate enough to realize the implications of writing changelog.
+We have been writing product changelog ever since we started FeatureOS , and we have been fortunate enough to realize the implications of writing changelog.
 Here are a few advantages of writing product changelog on a regular basis:

 - Helps customers understand that the product is very much in active development